robrich/aspire-accelerator-workshop/1-everything/README.md

 ### Aspire projects

-- **AspireEverything.AppHost**
-  Orchestrates all services and resources for local development.
-Starts containers, sets up environment variables, and launches all other projects.
+- **AspireEverything.AppHost** Starts all other projects.

-- **AspireEverything.ServiceDefaults**
-  Common setup of .NET best practices including OpenTelemetry logs, traces, and metrics; HttpClient retries; and health monitoring.
+- **AspireEverything.ServiceDefaults** Collection of best practices including OpenTelemetry setup.

 ### Data stores

-- **PostgreSQL**
+- **PostgreSQL** Open-source relational database.
-  A great open-source database.
 It contains 2 tables:

   - frameworks: the rows in the UI list
   - votes: the number of votes for each row

-- **Redis**
-  A great key/value store useful for caching.
+- **Redis** Key/value database for caching.

-- **postgres-init**
-  The Postgres database initialization script.
+- **postgres-init** Postgres initialization SQL.

 ### Backends

 This shows 2 options: running in containers, and running in a series of functions.
 In a production solution, you'd choose one or the other.

-- **AspireEverything.FrameworkApi**
-  This is an example of running a rich API in a container.
-This API has CRUD methods for the framework table.

-- **AspireEverything.VoteGet**
-  This is an example of building an API surface as a series of functions.
-The VoteGet function queries data from the votes table.

-- **AspireEverything.VoteScore**
-  Azure Function (C#) for scoring votes.
-Processes and updates the votes table.
+- **AspireEverything.FrameworkApi** A full ASP.NET app to CRUD public.frameworks table.
+Deployed in a container.

+- **AspireEverything.VoteGet** A function app to query public.votes table.
+Deployed to Azure Functions.

+- **AspireEverything.VoteScore** A function app to update public.votes table.
+Deployed to Azure Functions.

-- **AspireEverything.VoteData**
+- **AspireEverything.VoteData** Common libraries used by both function apps.
-  The common libraries across the Azure functions for accessing the votes table.

 ### Frontends

 This solution shows 3 options: React, Vue.js, and a Blazor standalone app.
 In a production solution, you'd likely choose one frontend technology.
 In this example, each of the frontends is visually and functionally identical.

-- **AspireEverything.WebBlazor**
+- **AspireEverything.WebBlazor** A Blazor WebAssembly standalone app.
+OpenTelemetry doesn't work here.
-  Standalone Blazor WebAssembly frontend.
-Provides a .NET-based browser UI for interacting with the backend.
-Sadly, this app can't reference ServiceDefaults because it is built into static HTML, JS, and CSS files.
-Therefore there's no OpenTelemetry in this app.

-- **AspireEverything.WebReact**
-  The UI built with React, TypeScript, and Vite.
+- **AspireEverything.WebReact** A frontend in React, TypeScript, and Vite.

-- **AspireEverything.WebVue**
-  The UI built with Vue.js, TypeScript, and Vite.
+- **AspireEverything.WebVue** A frontend in Vue.js, TypeScript, and Vite.

 ### Reverse Proxy